-When you want to grow your own patch of raspberry plants, one way to do it is from seeds.
+One way to grow your own patch of raspberries is to do it from seeds.

-It takes a little more patience but the rewarding harvest that goes with it is worth the wait.
-Just know that you’ll be looking at a bit more effort in order for a good crop of berries to grow.
+It takes more patience but the rewarding harvest that goes with it is usually worth the wait.
+You’ll be looking at waiting and nurturing your seeds and sprouts for two growing seasons before a plentiful crop of berries will grow.

 Purchasing seeds is definitely the cheapest way to go but remember that they do require that extra bit of patience and time to mature them to the point that they’ll produce fruit.

-If you want a quick berry harvest sooner, then it’s best to get cuttings from healthy plants or buy fresh root stock from a local grower in your area or buy canes from Amazon, here are red, yellow and purple canes for sale.
+If you want a quick berry harvest sooner, then it’s best to get cuttings from healthy plants or buy fresh root stock from a local grower in your area or you can buy red, yellow and purple canes from Amazon.

 It’s best to start with seeds that are bred to withstand your local climate and winters as well.